corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 We have a bunch of options:

 1. Use Generics Instead
-2. Opt Out Problem Methods with `where Self: Sized`
+2. Opt Out Problematic Methods with `where Self: Sized`
 3. Return Boxed Trait Objects Instead of `Self`
 4. Split Into Two Traits